huggingface/blog/synthetic-data-generator.md

 You can improve speed and accuracy by creating the own deployment of the tool and configuring it to use different parameters or models.
 First, you must [duplicate the synthetic data generator](https://huggingface.co/spaces/argilla/synthetic-data-generator?duplicate=true).
 Make sure you create is as a private Space to ensure nobody else can access it.
 Next, you can [change the default values of some environment variables](https://github.com/argilla-io/synthetic-data-generator?tab=readme-ov-file#environment-variables).
 Let's go over some scenarios:

-1. Increase the batch size, which will generate more samples per minute.
-You can do so by changing the `BATCH_SIZE` from the default value of `5` to a higher value, like `10`.
-2. Use a different free Hugging Face model.
+1. Use a different free Hugging Face model.
 You can do so by changing the `MODEL` from the default value of `meta-llama/Llama-3.1-8B-Instruct` to a different model, like `meta-llama/Llama-3.1-70B-Instruct`.
-3. Use an OpenAI model.
+2. Use an OpenAI model.
 You can do so by setting the `BASE_URL` to `https://api.openai.com/v1/` and `MODEL` to `gpt-4o`.
+3. Increase the batch size, which will generate more samples per minute.
+You can do so by changing the `BATCH_SIZE` from the default value of `5` to a higher value, like `10`.
+Take into account that your API providers might have limits on the number of requests per minute.
 4. Private Argilla instance.
 You can do so by setting the `ARGILLA_URL` and `ARGILLA_API_KEY` to the URL and API key of [your free Argilla instance](https://docs.argilla.io/dev/getting_started/quickstart/).

 ### Local Deployment